Quia Sum, Cogito: Chapter 8

 “As long as it’s not too late.”

 “It’s a date.
 I’m sure we can make it work.”
-Her voice gives off an air of sarcastic flirtation, both to indicate that she was comfortable with me and hopefully to show that I could be comfortable with her.
+Her voice gives off an air of sarcastic flirtation, both to indicate that she is comfortable with me and hopefully to show that I can be comfortable with her.
 I can almost hear a sarcastic wink.

 I have a hard time blaming her for the system she’s working in, so I let out a genuine chuckle of comfort.
 “Ha.
 Sounds good.
 I’ll talk to you later.”
 The chat ends as I walk into the untamed garden to get something to hold me over until brunch? lunch?
 I wonder if they even keep track of meals here.

 I take a bite (being that the only comparison is that of the CapDem cafeteria which is shipped in, the freshness is unparalleled) and watch the rest of the Squatters to identify how I should occupy my time for the next few hours.
-They mostly disperse, but one joins a group that is sitting down against a wall.
+They mostly disperse, but one joins a group that is sitting down against a wall next to an adjacent building which has been defaced with what I assume is supposed to be abstract art.
 It is a gang of people that are of varying race, interests, sex, age, and all other demographics (which is indicated by their profiles when not obvious).
 From the confidence with the approach and the acceptance from the crowd, I assume they all know each other.
 But it quickly becomes apparent by their relative formality that this initial assessment is wrong.
 With a bit of hesitation I do the same and join them.

 They – like every other group I talk to over the next two hours – are completely welcoming and assume goodwill instead of a need to compete.
-Most of the conversations devolved into multiple one on one discussions with the rare 3 person or 4 person debate.
-The topics range from science to philosophy to technology to sports techniques or responsibilities – one even started discussing “respectable fornication and relationship stability” with some middle aged teens; seemingly no topic was off limits.
-Most people moved around fairly frequently so I had the opportunity of blending in without much engagement beyond superficial greetings.
+Most of the conversations devolve into multiple one on one discussions with the rare 3 person or 4 person debate.
+The topics range from science to philosophy to technology to sports techniques or responsibilities – one even starts discussing respectable fornication and relationship stability (although they express it much more crudely) with some middle aged teens; seemingly no topic is off limits.
+Most people move around fairly frequently so I have the opportunity of blending in without much engagement beyond superficial greetings.

-In the time I had before the Kitchen opened (apparently that’s the official name and it’s very well respected in the community), I had listened to 5 different discussions in 3 different groups.
-The diversity was prevalent and no one seemed to be unwelcome, which may have accounted for the conflicting views.
+In the time I have before the Kitchen opens (apparently that is the official name and it is very well respected in the community), I had listened to 5 different discussions in 3 different groups.
+The diversity was prevalent and no one seemed to be shut down without a reasoned discussion, which may have accounted for the conflicting views.
 Where there was a different perspective to be had, no one seemed to refrain from speaking up.
 No one was exempt from being challenged regardless of where they fell in the natural hierarchy.
 Even those with – what I assumed was – a common background weren’t immune to turning on each other.
 When any disagreement ever became too severe (which happened twice), someone would calm things down with either: “hold up: from-to-forall” or “What are we arguing for?
-Normal ought be normal, right?” (which apparently was some code for “find common ground” or something).
+Normal ought be normal, right?” (which apparently was some cryptic way of saying “find common ground”).
 Every conversation was like listening to insanity spoken reasonably.
 But being a passive observer helped to maintain my cover.

 One thing that I caught onto very quickly was that very few of them cared about categorizations.
-Even when one of the CapDem labels would clearly capture who they are (Squatter vs Anarchist vs Narrativist) they wouldn’t use it.
-They took it as far as never appealing to demographic expectation except through statistical knowledge which seemed to be agreed on by all.
-While never said explicitly, they seemed to abhor groupings; craving instead to being understood as unique people without the presumed communal identity – a surprisingly respectable trait.
+Even when one of the CapDem labels would clearly capture who they are (Squatter vs Anarchist vs Narrativist, etc) they wouldn’t use it.
+Some took it as far as never appealing to demographic expectations except through statistical knowledge which seemed to be agreed on by all.
+While never said explicitly, they seemed to abhor groupings; craving instead to being understood as unique people without the presumed stereotyping of communal identities – a surprisingly respectable trait.
 There was the anomalous insult that contradicted this cultural habit; when someone was “closed minded” they would call them a “Desci”.
-And obviously they referenced the CapDems as a vile enemy, at one point “the only peace we can have is if they are wiped out” was said and no one disagreed.
+And obviously they referenced the CapDems as a vile enemy.
+At one point “the only peace we can have is if they are wiped out” was said and no one disagreed.

-My headache and body pains returned twice while I waited for the Kitchen to open.
-I committed to pacing myself with the pain relief pills, taking one at 9:17 but not allowing myself another one until slightly after the Kitchen opened at 10:30.
+My headache and body pains return twice while I wait for the Kitchen to open.
+I commit to pacing myself with the pain relief pills, taking one at 9:17 but not allowing myself another one until slightly after the Kitchen opens at 10:30.

 There is a line waiting at the Kitchen when I arrive at 10:24.
 The building is old, but – except for one of the sides that was crudely knocked down – well preserved.
-It looked to predate the rise of Capitalistic Governance, but it was hard to tell as many buildings built in the 2050s tried to recreate the aesthetic of the early 20th century.
-When I looked closer to the destroyed hole, it looked purposeful.
-Metal tables and chairs clearly meant to withstand the elements stand scattered throughout the open area; it can seat 30 easily.
-Behind the – what would be – exterior wall, an inner divide (which is in desperate need of a reapplication of the fading blue paint) keeps the indoor dining separate.
+It looks to predate the rise of Capitalistic Governance, but it is hard to tell; many buildings built in the 2050s tried to recreate the aesthetic of the early 20th century.
+When I look closer to the destroyed hole, it seems purposeful.
+Metal tables and chairs clearly meant to withstand the elements are scattered throughout the open area; it can seat 30 easily.
+Behind what was originally the exterior wall, an inner divide (which is in desperate need of a reapplication of the fading blue paint) keeps the indoor dining separate.

-I join the queue and wait for the doors to be opened.
-It was fairly quickly apparent that the typical chatter that accompanied congregations of people was replaced by raised voices from across the street.
-Most of the people in line looked over from time to time to see a man in his mid 30s yelling at a woman about the same age.
-There was a young man that had an Asian complexion trying and relatively succeeding at keeping the dispute from blowing up.
+I join the queue to wait for the doors to be opened.
+It is quickly apparent that the typical chatter that accompanies this level of congregation is replaced by raised voices from across the street.
+Most of the people in line look over from time to time to see a man in his mid 30s yelling at a woman about the same age.
+There is a young man that has an Asian complexion trying – and relatively succeeding – at keeping the dispute from blowing up.
+From the bits and pieces I can make sense of, it looks like the lady is wanting to leave but the gentleman is firmly against it.

-The argument calms down after an awkward few minutes and as the line starts to move forward due to the Kitchen opening.
-The man walks away from the other two to wait for some food.
-The group dissolves and the woman walks east – the other direction – and gradually the normal chatter starts to come back to the people around me.
+The argument calms down after an awkward few minutes and the man walks away from the other two to wait in line – apparently disgruntled.
+In response, the group dissolves and the woman walks east – the direction I came from – and gradually the normal chatter starts to come back to the spectators.
+It is only a minute more before the Kitchen opens and the line starts to move forward.

-The Kitchen was an unregulated potluck.
-Different stands had different food trays and the customers took what they wanted.
-For a few minutes, I was deeply confused by the management.
-There seemed to be people working – bringing out more food when the available options ran low – but no other employees were to be found.
-I could understand the administrative staff and cooks keeping out of sight, but there are no portion regulators to ensure that everyone only gets their expected amount nor cashiers to collect payment (automated or otherwise) like they have in the CapDem cafeteria.
-I end up unmoving for a few moments amidst the traffic – with a plate full of pasta and sauce that I assume is Tess’s – watching to see what everyone else does.
-Every one of them grab food and leave; some of the faster eaters exiting the building – all free of charge.
+Once in, I follow the flow of the crowd: grabbing a plate from a stack and wandering to the self-serve food and drink areas.
+The Kitchen is an unregulated potluck.
+Different stands have a variety of different foods and the customers take what they want.
+For a few minutes, I am deeply confused by the management.
+There seems to be people working – bringing out more food when the available options run low – but no other employees are visible.
+I can understand the administrative staff and cooks keeping out of sight, but there are no portion regulators to ensure that everyone only gets their expected amount nor cashiers to collect payment (automated or otherwise) like they have in the CapDem cafeteria.
+I remain stunned for a few moments amidst the traffic – with a plate full of pasta and sauce that I assume is Tess’s – watching to see what everyone else does.
+Every one of them grabs food and proceeds to dine; some of the faster eaters exiting the building – all free of charge.
 So I follow; leaving the area with the food and begin looking for a seat.
 Even though I expect someone to scold and fine me, no one does; everyone simply goes about their day.

-Walking past the other tables, I couldn’t help but to see people binging on food they didn’t deserve, leeching off the good will of others that made it and giving nothing in return.
-Even looking at my own food, I feel disgust regarding Tar’s engagement in this economic sinkhole and stealing my wife’s effort… something that my effort – in turn – allowed.
-But even amidst my irritation, I don’t deny that there is a reverence in seeing these unfortunate people finding community comfort, friendships, and nourishment; and that reverence is a dividend of an investment that I was unwillingly forced into.
+Walking past the other tables, I can’t help but to see people binging on food they don’t deserve, leeching off the good will of others that made it and giving nothing in return.
+Even looking at my own food, I feel disgust regarding Tar’s engagement in this economic sinkhole and stealing my wife’s effort… something that my effort – in turn – allows.
+But even amidst my irritation, I don’t deny that there is a reverence in seeing these unfortunate people finding community comfort, friendships, and nourishment; and that reverence is a dividend of an investment that I am unwillingly forced into.

-My eyes scan the tables, most of which are filled with people socializing with others or scanning the space being occupied by some invisible media on their AR, I notice the man who was in an argument from outside sitting on his own.
-He has a history of working with the CapDems and is not quite adapted to the anarchist community (all of which I know due to his profile still crawling around him, but it’s become more normalized now that I’m seeing it everywhere).
+My eyes scan the various types of tables; some long benches where people seem to sit indiscriminately and some smaller tables I assume for more private conversations, most of which are already filled.
+Some of the people socialize, others glare intently into the space being occupied by some invisible media on their AR.
+I notice the man who was in the argument from outside sitting on his own.
+He has a history of working with the CapDems and is not quite adapted to the anarchist community (all of which I have to remind myself is due to his profile still crawling around him, but it’s become more normalized now that I’m seeing it everywhere).
 Thinking he may be able to assist me in seeing beyond the masquerade that I’ve found myself in, I approach.

 “Hi, can I sit here?”
 He looks at me, and I am provided with the first proper assessment of his appearance.
-Distinctly Irish: pale skin and heavily freckled due to time spent in the sun with copper red hair which is darker and sparsely gray at the roots.
-His strong build had an obvious emotional deflation which was in contrast with his “salt of the earth” appearance (dirt smudges on his hands and face, flannel shirt and jeans both tarnished from working with the ground).
-He nodded solemnly in approval.
-I took my seat as he leaned back with an air of irritated confidence.
+Distinctly Irish: pale skin and heavily freckled due to time spent in the sun with short free flowing copper red hair which is darker and sparsely gray at the roots.
+His strong build has an obvious emotional deflation which was in contrast with his “salt of the earth” appearance (dirt smudges on his hands and face, flannel shirt and jeans both tarnished from working with the ground).
+He nods solemnly in approval.
+I take a seat as he leans back with an air of irritated confidence.

-In addition to an infliction indicating he had no use for pity, his voice had a dialect from the mid eastern region of North America, “Are you also here to talk to me about the argument?”
+In addition to an infliction indicating he has no use for pity, his voice has the quick dialect from the mid eastern region of North America, “Are you also here to talk to me about the argument?”

-My shock must be apparent because his initial defiance quickly relaxed.
+My shock must be apparent because his initial defiance quickly relaxes.
 “No. I did see it, but I assumed it was a personal conflict.
 Should I care?
 Is that expected?”

 With a chuckle, his entire demeanor shifts to one of unexpected relief and almost gratitude.
 “You’re new here aren’t you?
 Yeah… the thought that anyone would consider any disagreement to be a personal matter is unthinkable within the Consensus.
 Have you lived your whole life working for the CapDems or something?”
-The question is apparently in jest, but my reaction of awe that he could deduce the situation so quickly let me know that I wasn’t playing the role well enough.
-The stranger didn’t miss a moment in realizing what my lack of words meant: that my guise isn’t that of a newcomer, but an infiltrator.
-He leaned in, his eyes filled with an intense warning and fear, shaking his head slightly so that it would be imperceptible to anyone but me.
+The question is apparently in jest, but my reaction of awe that he can glean the correct insight into the situation so quickly let me know that I’m not playing the role well enough.
+The stranger doesn’t miss a moment in realizing what my lack of words mean: that my guise isn’t that of a newcomer, but an infiltrator.
+Leaning in, his eyes fill with an intense warning and fear, shaking his head slightly so that it would be imperceptible to anyone but me.
 Then he leans back again regaining the steady poise he just betrayed.
 “Since you’re new, I’ll let you in on a few things.
 Nothing here is personal, the community tries to avoid violence so they are invested in each other’s conflicts, socially regulating everything from speech to ownership.
 If they could control our thoughts, they would have the audacity to do it.”

 Talking half to myself I mumble “I’m sure they would”, to which he gives me an odd look and I speak more directly to him.
 “I’ve talked to some people while I’ve been here, but – and I don’t want to offend – you don’t seem to fit in.”

 He sighs and takes a bite of his meal (he has beans, sausage, and some peas) and I do the same.
-With a mouth half full he continues, “Up until 3 years ago, I lived in Birmingham… er… SE81.
+With a mouth half full he continues, “Up until 3 years ago, I lived in Birmingham.
+You may know it better as SE81.
 I worked in the CapDem offices down there managing the medical production routes.
 The shift to a Consensus community has been,” pausing for a second seemingly to choose his words carefully, “a paradigm shift.
 It’s not been easy.”

 “What’s different about it?”